mattaylor/objix/README.md

 ### Object.prototype.new(object)

 Create a new object using `this` as its protoype with additonal properties assigned from the argument.
-If traps have been defined for `this`, then the new object will also be a Proxy with the same trap handler but will target a new object which uses `this` as its prototype.
+If traps have been defined for `this`, then the new object will also be a Proxy with the same trap handlers but will target a new object which uses `this` as its prototype.

 ```javascript
 let P = { a: 1 }.trap(v => v > 0, 'Not Positive')